-Habitat data
+Habitat Data

-When to provide data: Baseline, post-development and/or monitoring surveys will generate new field survey data to be sent to GiGL.
+When to provide data: Baseline, post-development and/or monitoring surveys will generate new field survey data to be sent to GiGL, including any data pertaining to Biodiversity Net Gain (BNG).
 Planned landscaping and habitats will also contain important data regarding target habitats for net gain reporting.

-Datasets supplied must include survey results/plans from within the "red line" boundary of the development or works, but not necessarily restricted to this.
-For example initial habitats survey may extend beyond the development footprint.
+What data to provide: Datasets supplied must include survey results/plans from within the "red line" boundary of the development or works, but not necessarily restricted to this.
+For example, initial habitats survey may extend beyond the development footprint.